fabiomolinar/simulator/README.md

 ## To do

-- Store variables to be ploted on the Plot class
+- <span style="text-decoration: line-through">Store variables to be ploted on the Plot class</span> [done]
     - Problem: Some variables have largely different scales than others; therefore, when ploted on the same scale, it's not possible to see them clearly.
-    - Solution: for variables that need scaling, store them on the Plot class.
+    - Solution: use the plots.Line class which is capable to handle scaling.

 ## Python